 Aid & Awards FAQs for current students

-If your courses will be delivered online for the fall 2020/winter 2021 terms, please indicate online learning as the method of instruction.
+If your courses will be delivered online for the fall 2021 term, please indicate online learning as the method of instruction.

-Can I indicate that I am ‘living away from home’ on my OSAP application if I have signed a lease on a residence in Hamilton for fall 2020/winter 2021?
+Can I indicate that I am ‘living away from home’ on my OSAP application if I have signed a lease on a residence in Hamilton for fall 2021/winter 2022?

-You should indicate living away from home if you will be moving to Hamilton and/or living outside of your family home.
-Where your family home is within 30km, you are expected to live at home.
+Students should indicate living away from home if they will be moving to Hamilton and/or living outside of the family home.
+Where the family home is within 30km, the student is expected to live at home.
 Where the family home is within 30km the student is expected to live at home, but if not, they’ll need to upload an OSAP Request for Review to Adjust Living Allowance.

 What would be the implications of not applying for OSAP while studying from home?